awsdocs/iam-user-guide/doc_source/troubleshoot_policies.md

 #### A Condition Is Defined Without an Applicable Action<a name="mismatch_condition-no-match"></a>

 The policy below defines two Amazon S3 actions for all S3 resources, if the S3 prefix equals `custom` and the version ID equals `1234`\.
 However, the `s3:VersionId` condition key is used for object version tagging and is not supported by the defined bucket actions\.
-To learn which conditions are supported by an action, see [AWS Service Actions and Condition Context Keys for Use in IAM Policies](reference_policies_actionsconditions.md) and follow the link to the service documentation for condition keys\.
+To learn which conditions are supported by an action, see [Actions, Resources, and Condition Keys for AWS Services](reference_policies_actions-resources-contextkeys.md) and follow the link to the service documentation for condition keys\.

 ```
 {